 1. Mark your calendar

-Highlight April 18, 2022 on your calendar before you do anything else.
-This is the date by which you must either file your taxes or Form 4686 to get a tax extension.
-It’s also the deadline to contribute to an Individual Retirement Account (IRA) for 2021 if you haven’t already maxed yours out.
-Tax Day is often April 15, but these deadlines are slightly later this year because of the Emancipation Day holiday in Washington, D.C.
-Taxpayers in Maine and Massachusetts have until April 19, 2022 because of the Patriots’ Day holiday in those states.
-You don’t need to wait until the deadline to submit your tax return — you can do so as soon as you have all the necessary documents.
+Highlight April 18, 2023 on your calendar before you do anything else.
+This is the date by which you must either file your tax return or Form 4868 to get a tax extension.
+It’s also the deadline to contribute to an Individual Retirement Account (IRA) for 2022 if you haven’t already maxed yours out.
+Tax Day is often April 15, but these deadlines are slightly later this year because of the Emancipation Day holiday in Washington, D.C. and the Patriots’ Day holiday in Maine and Massachusetts.
+Victims of the severe storms in California within certain counties have until May 15, 2023 to file their tax returns and make tax payments.
+You don’t need to wait until the deadline to submit your tax return—you can do so as soon as you have all the necessary documents.

 2. Gather your tax documents